kroshu/kuka_drivers/kuka_rsi_hw_interface/krl/README_KRC4.md

 At this point you are ready to test the RSI interface.
 Before the test, make sure that:

 * You have specified the `rsi_ip_address` and `rsi_port` tags in the urdf (kuka_kr6_support/urdf/kr6r700sixx_macro_ros2_control.xacro) to correspond with the KRL files on the controller.
+* This IP address is available on the client machine (see Network configuration)

 The next steps describe how to start external control using RSI: